esp-rs/book/src/writing-your-own-application/generate-project/index.md

 Both template repositories have a prompt for Dev Containers support, see details in [Dev Container][dev-container] section of the template README.

-Dev Containers use the [`idf-rust`][idf-rust] container image, which explained in the [Using Container][using-container] section of the [Setting up a Development Environment][setting-env] chapter.
+Dev Containers use the [`idf-rust`][idf-rust] container image, which was explained in the [Using Container][using-container] section of the [Setting up a Development Environment][setting-env] chapter.
 This image provides an environment ready to develop Rust applications for Espressif chips with no installation required.
 Dev Containers also have integration with [Wokwi simulator][wokwi], to simulate the project, and allow flashing from the container using [`web-flash`][web-flash].

 [dev-container]: https://github.com/esp-rs/esp-template/tree/main/docs#dev-containers
 [idf-rust]: https://hub.docker.com/r/espressif/idf-rust/tags